Stella by Starlight

-"Stella by Starlight" is a popular song by Victor Young that was drawn from thematic material composed for the main title and soundtrack of the 1944 Paramount Pictures film, The Uninvited.
+"Stella by Starlight" is a popular jazz standard with music by Victor Young that was drawn from thematic material composed for the main title and soundtrack of the 1944 Paramount Pictures film The Uninvited.
 Appearing in the film's underscore as well as in source music as an instrumental theme song without lyrics, it was turned over to Ned Washington, who wrote the lyrics for it in 1946.
-The title had to be incorporated into the lyrics, which resulted in its unusual placement: the phrase appears about three quarters of the way through the song, rather than at the beginning or the end.

 At one point in the film, the main character, Rick (Ray Milland) tells Stella (Gail Russell) that he is playing a serenade, "To Stella by Starlight".

 Recording history

-"Stella by Starlight" is one of the most popular standards, ranked number 10 by the website jazzstandards.com.
+"Stella by Starlight" is one of the most popular jazz standards, ranked number 10 by the website jazzstandards.com.
 Its May 1947 recording by Harry James and his orchestra reached the 21st place in the pop charts.
 Two months later, the recording by Frank Sinatra with Axel Stordahl and his orchestra also rose to the 21st position.

 Alto saxophonist Charlie Parker, accompanied by a large studio orchestra including strings, made the first jazz recording of the song in January 1952.
 This was followed by a recording by tenor saxophonist Stan Getz in December 1952, trumpeter Chet Baker in 1954, a piano version by Bud Powell, and a rendition by the big band of Stan Kenton, featuring bass trombonist George Roberts.
 Nat King Cole recorded an instrumental version for his 1955 album The Piano Style of Nat King Cole.